Partial classification of spectrum maximizing products for pairs of $2\times2$ matrices: Introduction

-\end{definition} It was previously speculated that every finite family of matrices has such a product.
-This was disproven \cite{finiteness}, but nonetheless it is conjectured that for a generic family this property holds.
-We ask a related question (in the simplest case): \begin{question} What products can be SMPs for a pair of $2\times 2$ real matrices? \end{question} \begin{note} If we do not restrict the dimension of matrices, any product is an SMP for some family of matrices of large enough dimension. \end{note} Although SMPs do not necessarily exist, it can be shown that, informally, there always exist asymptotically optimal stationary infinite products, which can be seen as coming from maximizing measures (See \cref{section 2} for the details).
+\end{definition} It was previously speculated that every finite set of matrices has such a product.
+This was disproven \cite{finiteness}, but nonetheless it is conjectured that for a generic set this property holds.
+We ask a related question (in the simplest case): \begin{question} What products can be (relatively unique) SMPs for a pair of $2\times 2$ real matrices? \end{question} \begin{note} See \cite{BL} for the definition of relative uniqueness.
+This condition excludes trivial cases such as pairs of the form $(A,A)$, where every primitive product is an SMP. \end{note} \begin{note} If we do not restrict the dimension of matrices, any primitive product is a unique (up to cyclic permutations) SMP for some set of matrices of large enough dimension.
+The proof will appear in \cite{thesis}, although this result is considered folklore. \end{note} Although SMPs do not necessarily exist, it can be shown that, informally, there always exist asymptotically optimal stationary infinite products, which can be seen as coming from maximizing measures (See \cref{section 2} for the details).
 This leads to a modified and more general question. \begin{question} What measures can be maximizing? \end{question}

 Numerically, SMPs are often Sturmian (See \cref{section 9} for the definition and properties) and there are theoretical results in that direction.
 In \cite{Panti,Kozyakin,MS} families of pairs of matrices for which SMPs (if they exist) are always Sturmian are studied.
-However, it is not clear, quantifiably speaking, how common these families are.
+However, it is not clear, quantifiably speaking, how common these pairs are.
 We will attempt to at least partially answer this question for pairs in dimension two.
-Often times we will assume our matrices are not \emph{reducible}: \begin{definition} We say matrices $A,B \in M_2(\mathbb{R})$ are reducible if they are simultaneously triangularizable.
-Otherwise, we say they are irreducible. \end{definition}The reducible case is not only rare but also not interesting.
-If $A,B$ are reducible, either only $A$ or only $B$ is an SMP, or all products are SMPs.
-Omitting this case is done to simplify the statements.
+Often times we will assume our matrices are not \emph{reducible}: \begin{definition} We say a pair of matrices $(A,B) \in M_2(\mathbb{R})^2$ is reducible if the matrices are simultaneously triangularizable.
+Otherwise, we say it is irreducible. \end{definition}The reducible case is not only rare but also not interesting.
+If $(A,B)$ is reducible, either only $A$ or only $B$ is an SMP, or all primitive products are SMPs.
+Therefore, we will omit this case without loss of generality.

-In this paper we will cover a part of irreducible pairs in $ M_2(\mathbb{R})^2$ by 4 regions, $\mathcal{R}_{cross},\mathcal{R}_{mix},\mathcal{R}_{neg},\mathcal{R}_{copar}$ where we can describe the SMPs more precisely.
+In this paper, we will cover a part of irreducible pairs in $ M_2(\mathbb{R})^2$ by 4 regions, $\mathcal{R}_{cross},\mathcal{R}_{mix},\mathcal{R}_{neg},\mathcal{R}_{copar}$ where we can describe the SMPs more precisely.
 We have the following descriptions of the regions, where $\mathcal{D}$ denotes the set of real diagonalizable matrices: